top of page

 What’s your cancellation policy?

-We require 12 hours’ notice to reschedule or cancel appointments.
-Missed appointments or cancellations made less than 12 hours in advance will be charged the full service amount to the credit card on file.
-A credit card is required to reserve an appointment and will only be used in accordance with our cancellation policy.
+We require 12 hours notice for any appointment changes or cancellations.
+Appointments canceled with less than 12 hours notice, as well as missed appointments, will be charged the full service amount to the credit card on file.
+A valid credit card is required to reserve all appointments.
+Your card will only be charged in accordance with this policy in the event of a late cancellation or no-show.

 What if I’m feeling sick the day of my appointment?